The Key to Unlocking Revelation

 And since Jesus Christ the Revelator does not reveal the meaning in this particular passage of Scripture, we must look elsewhere to find when and where Jesus Christ does explain the meaning of these symbols!
 That is the paramount key to the book of Revelation!

-Christ spoke in parables so the multitude wouldn’t understand!
+Few people realize this, but Jesus Christ spoke in parables so the multitude wouldn’t understand!
 (Mark 4:10-12).
 He wasn’t trying to convert the world back then, and He isn’t trying to convert the world today.
 But He does give a key to a little remnant that proclaims His message.
 That key is in another passage of Scripture.

 We must look elsewhere besides Revelation to understand this book!
 Mr. Armstrong wrote: